Art Pepper + Eleven – Modern Jazz Classics: Background

 The recording is one of several dates Pepper made with Paich in 1959 and is the only one with Pepper as leader.
 The recording focuses on Paich's large group arrangements of modern jazz classics, including Denzil Best's "Move," Thelonious Monk's "'Round Midnight," Gerry Mulligan's "Walkin' Shoes".
 Other highlights of the recording are Pepper's clarinet performances on "Anthropology" and the alternate takes of "Walkin'."
+It was released (in the US) February 1960 as Contemporary M3568 (mono) and S7568 (stereo).

 Track listing

 An expanded compact disc featuring many unreleased "alternate" takes was released on December 1, 1988.